BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 {% include image-gallery.html pages = page.images_p2pk %}

-[NUT11](https://github.com/cashubtc/nuts/blob/main/11.md) is a powerful feature that allows bitcoin backed ecash tokens to be securely locked to another user's public key, which is generated by the recipient's wallet.
+[NUT11](https://github.com/cashubtc/nuts/blob/main/11.md) is a powerful feature that allows bitcoin-backed ecash tokens to be securely locked to another user's public key, which is generated by the recipient's wallet.
 This ensures that only the intended recipient can redeem the ecash.
 NUT11 enables secure offline payments, preventing double-spending.
 Beyond these basics, NUT11 supports advanced use cases like timelocks and multisignature (multisig) setups, where ecash can be conditionally spent or jointly owned by multiple parties.
 When designing make sure these functionalities are clearly communicated to users, highlighting their practical benefits and flexibility.

 ## Fedimint design best practices